UWNETLAB/dcss_supplementary/README.md

 - A subset of data from the [European Values Survey](https://europeanvaluesstudy.eu).
 - A subset of the Russian Trolls dataset collected by CITE and distributed by [fivethirtyeight](https://fivethirtyeight.com/features/why-were-sharing-3-million-russian-troll-tweets/)

-Other datasets may be added overtime, depending on what I am teaching in my own classes and using in the problem sets (below), and what others generously make available.
+Other datasets may be added over time, depending on what I am teaching in my own classes and using in the problem sets (below), and what others generously make available.

 ### The `dcss` Python package